-How to Make a 5 Minute Patio Table
+How to Make a 5-Minute Patio Table Using Wine Corks

-STEP 2: Fill top of planter and spread out/arrange
+STEP 2: Fill the top of the planter

-Next, I poured all of my wine corks in my planter.
+Next, I poured all of my wine corks into my planter.
 The ideas are endless as to what you can display in your planter: sand and shells, sea glass, painted pinecones, etc.

 Once my wine corks were poured in, I spread them out evenly over the pine round.